TheMostafax/Ozone3-WebApp-ReactJs/README.md

 # Ozone3-WebApp-ReactJs
-A Professional Web-App using ReactJs and Tailwind (Responsive for mobile phones)
+A Professional Web-App using ReactJs and Tailwindcss (Responsive for mobile phones)

 <h1 align="center">Project Description </h1>